30 hours or 15 hours of free childcare - will my child get it and is it REALLY free?

 Do you get 30 hours every week all year round?

 No. The 30 hours is based on a school term-time schedule, rather than a working parent schedule.
-So, the offer is for 30 hours free per week for 38 weeks per year – not 52 weeks of the year.
+So, the offer is for 30 hours free per week for 38 weeks per year (during school-term time), not 52 weeks of the year.

-It comes to 1,140 free hours across the year – or approximately 22 free hours per week across 52 weeks.
+It adds up to 1,140 free hours across the year or approximately 22 free hours per week across 52 weeks.

 Can I spread the free hours across 52 weeks?

-In theory, yes, you may be able to spread the free childcare out over further weeks, but this will mean you'll get fewer than 30 hours free childcare each week.
-It will also depend on what your local nursery or childminder is willing to offer.
+In theory, yes, you may be able to spread the free childcare out over the whole year but this will mean you'll get fewer than 30 hours free childcare each week.
+It will also depend on what your nursery or childminder is willing to offer.

-Childcare providers who are able to offer 30 hours free childcare
+Which childcare providers are able to offer 30 hours free childcare?

 How do I apply for the 30 hours free childcare?